 All The Films I Never Made

 A few months ago I decided to create a loose series of shorts inspired by a series of recurring nightmares over 2020 recalling all the films and projects I have started and aborted.
 In All The Films I Never Made I finally create something from the rushes sat on my hard drives - one scene films, brief encounters, and moments in time that have been lost or considered “less important” along the way.
-They are mostly single scenes and meetings that in their transience I hope say something about what it means to live.
+From parables, to tales of unexpected, they are mostly single scenes and meetings that in their transience I hope say something about what it means to live.

 Part 1: In-Between Places

 A young man in a rural idyll seems restless as he plays a solitary guitar.
 He joins the filmmaker on the bench and we learn that all is not what it seems.
 The encounter spans less than 10 minutes but invites us to contemplate how time reverberates: it haunts, comforts, frees and imprisons.

 The story of Bertha unfolds in a single place, over one night, in what feels like “real time”.
 The film has no dialogue and much of the “story” we don’t see at all, we simply exist in our protagonist’s world, feeling it as she does.
 The experience creates a tension that invites the viewer to create their own sense of Bertha’s life.

 An abandoned camera in the train driver’s cabin provides a humourous meditation on the idea of control.

 An old woman sits alone peeling potatoes.
 Who is she peeling them for?

 [I woke up after a vivid dream about Jill a few months ago.
 I haven't seen her for nearly ten years yet that one afternoon is still etched in my mind.
 I wonder if Jill is still spending her Saturdays peeling potatoes and hope she is happy]